BIAPT/NET_ICU/README.md

 Requirement to use the pipeline:

-- MATLAB version: R2020a or more recent version is required
+- MATLAB version: R2020a or more recent version
 - Neuroalgo MATLAB functions
+- Signal Processing Toolbox
+- Symbolic Math Toolbox

 Current features are already available